rubenoliveros/simple_shell/README.md

 * [Authors](#authors)

 ## Description
-This is our try at creating a simple shell for linux
+This is our try at creating a simple shell for linux, it's very basic.

 ## File Structure
 * [AUTHORS](AUTHORS)